endreszabo/go-oui/README.md

-# OUI Lookup Tool
+# OUI Lookup
-The OUI Lookup tool is useful for mapping Mac Addresses to Organization names
+The OUI Lookup package and command line is useful for mapping Mac Addresses to Organization names

 ## Install
 ```